GuardHei/blog-xzd/_posts/2019-09-03-portfolio.markdown

 ## What Are My Current Plans ?

 I am now working on a custom render pipeline of Unity using the new SRP api.
 My goal is to implement a tile-based light culling render pipeline, which has a forward+ render path.
-This pipeline aims to highly optimize the performance of games which have 200+ lights on the screen within a frame.
+This pipeline aims to highly optimize the performance of games which have 200+ lights on the screen at the same time.
 The project is open-sourced [here](https://github.com/GuardHei/SRP).
-I have already finished the light culling system and is now implementing the shadow rendering system.
+I have already finished the light culling system and is now implementing the cascaded shadowmap.

-I am also doing research on procedural animation, which is a technique that generates animation assets without too much artists' efforts and has been used in games like Overgrowth and Assassin's Creed (and actually many of Ubisoft titles), including more advanced IK solving, foot/limb placement which fits multiple scenerios and locomotion animations with a few key frames.
+I am also doing research on procedural animation, which is a technique that generates animation assets without too much artists' efforts and has been used in games like Overgrowth and Assassin's Creed (and actually many of Ubisoft titles), including more advanced IK solving, foot/limb placement which fits multiple scenerios and locomotion animations by providing a few key frames.

 ## Some Facts About Me